J4gm/tagtooltips/README.md

 * This mod is hosted on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/tagtooltips) and [Modrinth](https://modrinth.com/mod/tag-tooltips) only.
 If you find it anywhere else, it's not mine!
 * The source code and issue tracker are available [on Github](https://github.com/J4gm/tagtooltips).
 * If you want to follow me on social media, check out [my Tumblr](https://www.tumblr.com/j4gm) or [Bluesky](https://j4gm.bsky.social).
+* Thank you to StarmanMine142 for the Ukrainian translation.
+Get in touch if you want to help translate into another language (or submit a pull request on Github if you know how to do that).